 Here are some key differences between a resume, CV, and biodata:

-Resume: a short document (1 or 2 pages).
+Resume is a short document (1 or 2 pages) used to apply for jobs.
 It gives future employers a brief overview of your work history.
 The word resume is originally a French word for “sum up.”
 Your resume focuses on and sums up your job-related accomplishments and experience.

-CV (or Curriculum Vitae, Latin for “course of life"): a record of your academic and professional achievements.
-CVs are often longer than resumes, go more into detail, and their length often depends on the applicant’s experience.
+CV (or Curriculum Vitae, Latin for “course of life") is the alternative to a resume.
+It is a record of your academic and professional achievements.
+CVs are often longer than resumes, go more into detail, and their length depends on the applicant’s experience.
 In the US, CVs are common when applying for academic jobs, research positions, grants, or scholarships.
 Elsewhere around the globe, a CV is basically a resume.

 And one more thing:

 Since the term biodata covers a very broad spectrum of meanings, the look of the biodata formats you come across online may vary hugely.

 From formal-looking documents with tables, to lists of assessment questions, to indian resume formats, to marriage resumes.